cristinae/prova/index.md

 <p> Different background culture, different lexicon and different grammatical structures present in the country-dependant textual corpora leave their imprint in semantic representations learned from them.
 In embeddings learned from a monolithic Spanish corpus, these nuances are erased.
 This is evident when estimating the strength of biases (the size effect) in the semantic spaces and the performance in bilingual lexicon induction (accuracy in BLI). </p>

 <p> Human biases are non-pejorative indications of human preferences.
 Psychologists show through <a href="https://en.wikipedia.org/wiki/Implicit-association_test">Implicit Association Tests</a> (IAT) that humans have positive biases towards flowers (vs insects) and musical instruments (vs weapons) for example.
-We extend this analysis to word embeddings through our in-house <a href="https://aclanthology.org/2022.emnlp-main.133/">CA-WEAT tests</a> and apply it to CEREAL embeddings [\[1\]](https://cristinae.github.io/prova/#citations).
+We extend this analysis to word embeddings through our in-house <a href="https://aclanthology.org/2022.emnlp-main.133/">CA-WEAT tests</a> and apply it to CEREAL embeddings <a href="#citations">\[1\].
 As the example in Figure 2 shows, there is indeed a difference in the preferences which are rooted in culture.
 </p>